josephmjoy/robotics/java_robotutils/impnotes.md

 - I considered the CmdId initialized with millis<<32 + nanos % (0xffffffff) - this is pretty unique as we are using bits from both millis and nanos.
 - However in the end, decided on just Random.nexLong to setup the start cmdId for each channel, and then increment it on each new command.

-# Feb 15A, 2018 RobotComm - mapping remote (server0 CMDRESP status to local (client) status
+# Feb 15A, 2018 RobotComm - mapping remote (server) CMDRESP status to local (client) status
 - Need to only update if there is progress, as messages from the server can be received out of order.
 - It is very messy to do this conditional updpate on a case-by-case basis, so the idea is to compute an ordering or priority.
 - Create an ordering of status: